A Message from Dr. Linda Adams Click here to read Education Newsletter!

 The doctoral student is assigned a faculty advisor, therefore, this person must approve the individualized program that is designed for the student seeking a doctorate.

-This degree not only recognizes on the job training, but will also consider credit from seminars offered by ACE, Abeka, Alpha Omega, ACSI or other professional educational organizations.
+Each degree program will consider credit from seminars, workshops, and/or conferences offered by ACE, Abeka, Alpha Omega, ACSI or other professional educational organizations.

 All students must complete a minimum of 30 academic credits through LBU in order to graduate.